karanmehta/stock-bazaar/README.md

   - Websocket
   - Graphs (to do)

+  You can view the live demo of Stock Bazaar [here](https://karanmehta.github.io/stock-bazaar-app/)

 ### What I learned

 * Hash Table - Hash Table is the quickest way to access and update the data